ceph/ceph-build/sepia-fog-images/README.rst

 #.
 Configures the DHCP server so the testnodes PXE boot back to the FOG server.

 #.
+Pauses the teuthology queue (if needed) so active FOG deployments aren't interrupted.

+#.
 Reboots all the testnodes so FOG captures the assigned images.

 #.
 Updates the teuthology lock DB with the new host keys and OS info.